 - A brochure that describes your management services

-- Answers to frequently asked questions (FAQ) about your company, qualifications, and how you will handle common situations, such as after hours emergencies.
+- Answers to frequently asked questions (typically on your website) about your company, qualifications, and how you will handle common situations, such as after-hours emergencies

-- A management presentation showcasing your technology and qualifications.
+- A pitch deck (or sales presentation) showcasing your technology and qualifications

-- A management proposal will spell out the details of your plan for your potential new clients.
+- A management proposal to spell out the details of your plan for your potential new clients

 Your brochure is a visual representation of your brand.
 Your branding is more than just the image you present in your logo, it is all of the design elements you use that act as a visual representation by which your company will be judged.
 That’s why it is important for your brochure to reflect the goals of your company, and present a consistant visual and written message with your website and all other marketing materials you have.

-A professionally designed brochure can make you look like a larger company than you really are, or it can make you look like some guy running a business ut of his parents basement.
-It's well worth the investment to have your brochure professionally designed (and don't neglect your website, it's your online brochure!)
+A professionally designed brochure can make you look like a larger company than you really are, or it can make you look like some guy running a business out of his parent's basement.
+It's well worth the investment to have your brochure professionally designed.

 Frequently Asked Questions

-Your FAQ is a living document, which is constantly growing.
-Start off by imagining you are explaining to your mother in law what you do for a living.
-Write out all of the questions you can think of that she would ask to better understand how your business works, and take time to write well-thought out answers.
-Don't be afraid to inject a little bit of personality into your answers.
+Start off by imagining you are explaining to your mother-in-law, who's on the board at her condo, what you do for a living.
+Write out all of the questions you can think of that she would ask to better understand how your business works, and how that applies to her community.
+Take time to write well-thought out answers, but don't be afraid to inject a little bit of personality into your answers!

 Practice the verbal portion so you are comfortable when discussing your approach to community management, but not so much that you sound like you are giving a memorized speech.
 Your verbal presentation needs to sound sincere and spontaneous, not “canned”.